 What do whitetip reef sharks eat?

-Having a slim, elongated body allows whitetip reef sharks wiggle into these tight spaces when it’s time for them to feed (which is nearly always during the night).
+Having a slim, elongated body allows whitetip reef sharks to wiggle into these tight spaces when it’s time for them to feed.
+This is nearly always during the night.

 What eats reef sharks?

 On the flipside, their small size makes them ideal prey for larger fish, including tiger sharks and even giant grouper.
 This is why you’ll often find whitetip reef sharks, especially the small ones, hiding in caves and undercuts.

 Why do whitetip reef sharks lie on the floor?

 Whitetip reef sharks belong to the Carcharhinidae family, alongside heaps of other species.
 This includes blue sharks, tiger sharks, blacktip reef sharks and silky sharks, just to name a few.

 Members of this family are also called requiem sharks.
 One of their defining features is that they must constantly move to breathe.
 This motion keeps the water running through the gills, providing critical oxygen.

 Whitetips, however, have developed inner pumps that ensure a constant flow of water over the gills, even when they’re totally still.
 This means that whitetip reef sharks can afford the luxury of sitting still on the seabed.

 Their nocturnal feeding habits mean that whitetips are generally pretty tired during the day, so you’ll often spot them hanging out on the ocean floor, getting some R&R. In fact, whitetip reef sharks are incredibly social beings, and it’s not uncommon to see packs of up to 20 simply piled up on top of each other catching some Zs!